 Project ONE also exists to reduce the transmission of HIV in Chester County.
 Our case managers and prevention education specialist Jill Johnson are available to present information about HIV to small and large groups of all ages in Chester County, from teens to seniors.

-If you are interested in scheduling a VOICES presentation for a small group or a HIV information session, please contact our case manager and prevention education specialist Jill Johnson at 610-466-0603 or email@example.com
+If you are interested in scheduling an HIV information session, please contact our case manager and prevention education specialist Jill Johnson at 610-466-0603 or firstname.lastname@example.org